astro-informatics/ssht/README.txt

      Please email the authors.

 NOTE
-     The package is still under development
+     The package is in beta and is still under development.
-     Please report problems/bugs by email to: mcewen@mrao.cam.ac.uk
+     Please report problems/bugs by email to: jason.mcewen@ucl.ac.uk

 LICENSE
      SSHT package to perform spin spherical harmonic transforms